Axia-Tech/AXIA-wiki/docs/learn/learn-parathreads.md

 1. Assuming a parathread has its own local token system, it pays the collators from the transaction fees in its local token.
-If the parathread does not implement a local token, or its local token has no value (e.g. it is used only for governance), then it can use DOT to incentivize collators.
+If the parathread does not implement a local token, or its local token has no value (e.g. it is used only for governance), then it can use SOLAR to incentivize collators.
 2. Parathread protocol subsidy.
 A parathread can mint new tokens in order to provide additional incentives for the collator.
 Probably, the amount of local tokens to mint for the parathread would be a function of time, the more time that passes between parathread blocks that are